frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

 If a file of type = Compile, is outside the project folder, then it is just added to src\\\<ProjectName>\\.

+Note that setting IncludeSymbols= true creates a regular package AND a symbols package.

 ####IsTool
 If msbuild /t:pack /p:IsTool=true, all output files, as specified in the Output Assemblies scenario, are copied to the tools folder instead of the lib folder.